jamiebutterworth2016/machine-learning/supervised-learning.md

 <br/>

 ## 4. Support Vector Machines (SVM)
-- Classification technique used to categorise outputs.
+- Classification technique.
-- Similar to logistic regression but more emphasis on the line's location.
-- Both techniques use a line to separate the points but positions the line differently.
+- Similar to logistic regression - both techniques use a line to separate the points but positions the line differently.
 - Logistic regression **minimises** the distance between all points and the line.
 - SVM **maximises** the distance (margin) between all points and the line.